 How to Set Up a Shipping Profile

 In your Etsy Shop Manager, go to 'Settings' > 'Shipping settings'.
 Here you can create new profiles.
-You will need to enter:
+You will need to enter your origin zip code, processing time, where you'll ship, and the shipping costs (either fixed rates or settings for calculated shipping).

-Using profiles means you don't have to enter the same shipping information over and over again for each new product you list.
+Using profiles means you don't have to enter the same shipping information over and over again.

 Your shipping cost is not just the postage.
 It also includes the cost of your packaging materials.